MoveKitMoveKit

 1. 1

-Set the safety pins in a power rack so the bar rests just below knee height, and load the bar appropriately.
+Set the safety pins in a rack at about knee height and load the bar to your working weight.

 2. 2